cracked-machine/12VDualHalfWavePSU/Var2IDC.md

 150R   |2K      | +/-18V  | 32V
 120R   |2K2     | +/-24V  | 35V

+The above tablen is printed - and the specific resistors are highlighted - on the reverse of the PCB.

 ### Selecting filter capacitor values

 The 16mm diameter electrlytic capacitors filter noise and ripple from the main supply.
 There are four filter capacitors per power rail, eight in total.